Ole Miss vs. Baylor Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Ole Miss has combined with its opponents to score more than 55 points in five of 11 games this season.
+- Ole Miss and its opponents have combined to put up more than 55 points in five of 11 games this season.

 - So far this season, 46.2% of Baylor's games (6/13) have had more combined points than Saturday's total of 55.

-- The combined points per game average of the two teams, 68.4, is 13.4 points above Saturday's over/under.
+- The two teams combine to average 68.4 points per game, 13.4 more than the total in this contest.

-- The 44.2 combined points per game that these two squads have allowed this season are 10.8 fewer than the 55 over/under in this contest.
+- These two squads combine to surrender 44.2 points per game, 10.8 fewer than this contest's over/under.

-- Rebels games this season feature an average total of 70.4 points, a number 15.4 points higher than Saturday's over/under.
+- The Rebels and their opponents have scored an average of 70.4 points per game in 2021, 15.4 more than Saturday's total.

-- The 55 over/under in this game is 3.2 points above the 51.8 average total in Bears games this season.
+- The 51.8 PPG average total in Bears games this season is 3.2 points fewer than this game's over/under.

 Ole Miss Stats and Trends